There are plenty of online tools and mobile apps to help you to easily create free picture quotes.

 Each one allows you to upload your own background images, or create an image from scratch, using background colors and various effects, and to add text.
 You can re-size your images to suit the program you are uploading them to.
 These applications do vary in the number and type of features, and ease of use, but for simply adding text to an image none are too complicated.

-If you prefer you can save the image to your computer and upload to Facebook from there, or post directly to Facebook, Twitter, G+ and Pinterest using the share buttons at the bottom of the generated image window. (see image above).
+Once you’ve created your image, you can either save the image to your computer and upload to social networks, or post directly to Facebook, Twitter, G+ and Pinterest using the share buttons at the bottom of the generated image window. (see image above).

 The Quozio browser bookmarklet allows you to use text from any website.
 Drag the bookmarklet to your browser toolbar.
 When you are on a site and find text that you want to use text for an image quote, highlight the text, hit the Quozio bookmarklet button to copy your text into a Quozio pop up window.

 Tools with inbuilt quotes for making picture quotes

 What sets Desygner apart is that you only need to create one image and, at the press of a button, the size changes to suit your choice of social media networks.
 For example, create a picture quote to suit Facebook, download it, click the Change Picture Format button and choose Twitter.
 GPlus or Instagram.
 I’ve written a post here: Save Time with Desygner Image Editing App